palkan/action_policy/docs/reasons.md

 When you have complex policy rules, it could be helpful to have an ability to define an exact reason for why a specific authorization was rejected.

-It is especially helpful when you compose policies (i.e., use one policy within another).
+It is especially helpful when you compose policies (i.e., use one policy within another) or want to expose permissions to client applications (see [GraphQL](./graphql)).

 Action Policy allows you to track failed `allowed_to?` checks in your rules.